IAmAnubhavSaini/jspaint/README.md

 # jspaint

-Paint application in your browser.
+Paint application in your browser. version: 0.3.0

-This will make a `build/` directory.

-This project was started in 2015.

 ## License